duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/11-introduction/10-relevance/20-relevance-history.md

 **Hardware** -

-- Pencil and paper.
+- Pencil and paper

-- Laptop for research.
+- Laptop for research

-**Previous Lesson** - none.
+**Previous Lesson** - N/A

 Result:

 **Knowledge** -

-- General understanding of the history of robotics.
+- General understanding of the history of robotics

-- Scope of industries where robotics are applied.
+- Scope of industries where robotics are applied

-- Overview of state of the art robotics and what is in production.
+- Overview of state of the art robotics and what is in production

 </div>